Skip to content

 Service Dogs on Public Buses

-Under the U.S. Department of Transportation (DOT) definition, service animals fall under guide dogs for individuals with disabilities, including visual impairments and hearing and mobility impairments.
-Other animals such as miniature horses, monkeys, birds, and pot-bellied pigs may also be trained as service animals.
+Under the U.S. Department of Transportation (DOT) definition, service animals fall under guide dogs for individuals with disabilities, including visual, hearing, and mobility impairments.
+Other animals, such as miniature horses, monkeys, birds, and pot-bellied pigs, may also be trained as service animals.

 Consider a person who is visually impaired and needs to travel on a bus.
 They would need their service animal (in this case, a guide dog) to help them navigate the world by alerting them to upcoming obstacles or curbs.

 It’s essential to note that service animals are not considered pets.
-Transit agencies cannot require special ID cards or documentation for service animals or ask about the person’s disability, but they can ask two reasonable questions: Is the animal a service animal required because of a disability? and What work or task has the animal been trained to perform?
+Transit agencies cannot require unique ID cards or documentation for service animals or ask about the person’s disability.
+Still, they can ask two reasonable questions: Is the animal a service animal required because of a disability? and What work or task has the animal been trained to perform?

-However, transit agencies may refuse transport if the service animal poses a direct threat to health or safety, is seriously disruptive, or not under the rider’s control.
+However, transit agencies may refuse transport if the service animal directly threatens health or safety, is seriously disruptive, or is not under the rider’s control.
 It’s essential for riders with service animals to ensure their animal is well-behaved and listens to commands.

 To ensure that transit services remain accessible for all individuals, appropriate guidelines must be implemented to support riders with disabilities accompanied by their service animals.
 In the next section, we’ll explore ADA guidelines regarding service animals in public transportation.